iOS Screen Time Redesign Concept

 The whole wireframe

-This was a fun and challenging one-week project for me (especially during my final exam week) and I learnt a lot in the process.
+This was a super fun and challenging one-week project for me and I learnt a lot during the process.
 One thing to keep in mind for design challenge is: Narrow down the problem space as specific as possible and pick an idea as fast as you can!
 Personally, I love spending more time on the ideation and exploration process.
-However, it may just take me too much time with time constraint.
-Also, without real contexts (concrete user needs, business goal, and technical restrictions ) and measurable metrics, it can be super hard to pick an idea.
+However, it may just take too much time with time constraint.
+Also, without real contexts (concrete user needs, business goal, and technical restrictions ) and measurable metrics, it can be super hard to pick a “better” idea.

-Sharing with friends.
-How to pick friends?
+The community.
+How to pick friends to share?
 How many friends can users pick?
 Also, sending push to friends can be annoying and disturbing.
 Digital wellbeing should be built for everyone.